Basic cooking techniques.

 Moist heat cooking.

 Moist heat cooking refers to cooking methods that use water, steam, or other liquids to more gently transfer heat to food.
-This technique is ideal for tenderising tougher cuts of meat, cooking delicate ingredients, and creating dishes with moist and flavourful results.
-It is ideal for soups, stews, and delicate proteins.
+This technique is ideal for tenderising tougher cuts of meat, cooking delicate ingredients, soups, and creating moist and flavourful results.
 It is also a healthier cooking option as it typically requires little or no added fat.

-Common moist heat cooking techniques include boiling, steaming, simmering, poaching, braising, and stewing.
+Common moist heat cooking techniques include boiling, parboiling, steaming, simmering, poaching, braising, and stewing.

 Boiling – food is fully submerged in rapidly bubbling water (100°C / 212°F) for fast cooking.
 Example: pasta, potatoes, rice.